Messier 77: Research

 Messier 77 is of key interest to scientists due to its relative proximity and luminosity, allowing for study of its active galactic nucleus.
-This section contains relevant scientific discoveries that have been made as a result of studying M77.
+This section contains relevant scientific discoveries that have been made as a result of studying Messier 77.

 It has been proposed that type 2 Seyfert galaxies are the same class of object as type 1 Seyfert galaxies, viewed from such an angle that the type 1 core is hidden from view.
-An analysis of NGC 1068's spectra using interferometry by Tacconi et al. (1994) suggested that the galaxy's Seyfert 1 core was obstructed by a thick molecular cloud region.
+An analysis of Messier 77's spectra using interferometry by Tacconi et al. (1994) suggested that the galaxy's Seyfert 1 core was obstructed by a thick molecular cloud region.

-X-ray source 1H 0244+001 in Cetus has been identified as Messier 77.
+It has a radio jet consisting of a northeast and a southwest region, caused by interactions with the interstellar medium.
+The presence of bow shocks in the northeast region due to these interactions overlap with the edges of molecular outflow, suggesting that the jet is responsible for the outflow.

-It has a radio jet consisting of a northeast and a southwest region, caused by interactions with the interstellar medium.The presence of bow shocks in the northeast region due to these interactions overlap with the edges of molecular outflow, suggesting that the jet is responsible for the outflow.
+X-ray source 1H 0244+001 in the Cetus constellation was identified as Messier 77 in 1984.

 In February 2022 astronomers reported a cloud of cosmic dust, detected through infrared interferometry observations, located at the centre of Messier 77 that is hiding a supermassive black hole.

-In November 2022, the IceCube collaboration announced the detection of a neutrino source emitted by the active galactic nucleus of Messier 77.
+In November 2022, the IceCube Neutrino Observatory collaboration, or IceCube, announced the detection of a neutrino source emitted by the active galactic nucleus of Messier 77.
 It is the second detection by IceCube after TXS 0506+056, and only the fourth known source including SN1987A and solar neutrinos.
 A potential candidate for the source of these neutrinos is the magnetic corona surrounding the active galactic nucleus, providing powerful enough particle acceleration to cause neutron radiation phenomena.
 To explain the combination of Messier 77 being an energetic neutrinos source and a weak gamma rays source, a mechanism was suggested whereby helium nuclei collide with ultraviolet photons emitted by the galaxy's central region and break up, releasing neutrons that eventually decay into neutrinos without producing gamma rays.

 Supernova

-One supernova has been observed in Messier 77.
 SN 2018ivc (Type II, mag.
-14.6523) was discovered by the DLT40 Survey on 24 November 2018.
+14.6523) was the only supernova so far observed in Messier 77, discovered by the DLT40 Survey on 24 November 2018.